TUM-FAF/FAF-121-Leahu-Luminita/WP/Lab#2/README.md

   - **Add a listbox and attach some events when any element is accessed (clicked)**

       - `DOUBLE CLICK` or `ENTER` - a MessageBox with information about the accessed element is displayed
-      - `DELETE`                  - the accessed alement is deleted
+      - `DELETE`                  - the accessed element is deleted

       In order to manage the listbox using keyboard input I created a procedure `ListProc` which allowed me to           `SetFocus` on listbox, otherwise the commands were executed even if no element was accessed.
   - **Add 2 scroll bars that will manage main window  position**